HoYoShade-Dev/HoYoShadeHub-Glasses/README.md

 # HoYoShadeHub Glasses

-Developed by [cf-proxy-ex](https://github.com/1234567Yang/cf-proxy-ex), thanks you.
+Developed from [cf-proxy-ex](https://github.com/1234567Yang/cf-proxy-ex), thanks you.

 HoYoShadeHub Glasses will continue to be released under the MIT License used by Original Project.